Excellent Fishing, Beautiful & Peaceful Setting

-Sadly, another occasion where we have no photograph of the Eel.
+Sadly, another occasion where we have no photograph of an Eel or Eels.
 If only they could keep the Eel and get Bill (the owner) to come and take a photograph of it?
-Because they don't is why we have no few pictures of them.
+Because they don’t, is why we have no few pictures of them.
 We know there are bigger Eels hiding under the banks and amongst the tree roots.

 Night Fishing, early morning and late evening often produces an Eel or two.